mirobergam/Election-Analytics/posts/blog2.md

-## Using Local vs National Economy to Predict Voting Behvaior
+## Do Georgians Care More About the Local or National Economy?

 _By Miroslav Bergam_